David-L-R/David-L-R/README.md

 🔭 Learning Path For 2022

-- SQL and rational databases
+- Rational databases
 - Algorithms & Data structures (and some Python)
-- Rebuilding my personal websites using animations and SVGs!
+- Animation and SVGs manipulations
 - Docker
 - K8S